NativeScript/nativescript-fresco/README.md

 - **aspectRatio**

 Number value used as the aspect ratio of the image.
 This property is useful when you are working with different aspect ratio images and want to have a fixed Width or Height.
-The ratio is calculated by deviding the image's (that is set via the imageUri) width / height.
+The ratio of an image is calculated by dividing its width by its height.

 - **progressiveRenderingEnabled**